Delayma-ML/Delayma-Models/index.md

 ## Data Pre-processing
 Basic preprocessing, which was done on the complete dataset:

-1. The feature `Condition` initially had 25 different conditions.
-In some data points, the `Condition` field had more than one condition.
-First, we performed an encoding similar to label encoding in a monotonically increasing way.
-For example, there were different kinds of cloudy, such as 'mostly cloudy' and 'partly cloudy', for which we gave numbers 2 and 1, respectively.
-Each feature was given one column, which resulted in 9 new columns and the deletion of the `Condition` column.
+1. The `Condition` attribute originally contained 25 unique conditions.
+Some data entries had multiple conditions listed in the `Condition` field.
+We first carried out an encoding process akin to label encoding, but in a monotonically increasing manner.
+For instance, various types of cloudiness like *mostly cloudy* and *partly cloudy* were assigned the numbers 2 and 1, respectively.
+Each condition was allocated its own column, leading to the creation of 9 additional columns and the removal of the original `Condition` column.

-2. Parameters like day, month, hour, and minute are repetitive.
-Cyclic feature engineering is required on such cyclic parameters, where we represent one parameter on a circle, with all the points on the circle showing its periodic properties.
-Therefore, cyclic feature engineering was done on columns `MONTH`, `DAY_OF_WEEK`, `DAY_OF_MONTH`.
+2. Attributes such as day, month, hour, and minute exhibit cyclical behavior.
+To capture this periodicity, we employ a technique known as **cyclic feature engineering**.
+This method involves mapping each cyclical attribute onto a circle, ensuring the preservation of its periodic characteristics.
+As a result, we applied cyclic feature engineering to the `MONTH`, `DAY_OF_WEEK`, and `DAY_OF_MONTH` columns.

-To simplify the problem, we decided to begin with the smaller problem and then proceed to the bigger one.
-To proceed, four sub-datasets were created from this.
+In order to streamline the problem-solving process, we strategically chose to tackle a less complex subset of the problem initially.
+This approach allowed us to gradually scale up our efforts.
+Consequently, we partitioned the original dataset into four distinct, manageable sub-datasets.

 Datasets used for Classification had their `DEP_DELAY` column converted to binary classes based on delay, where delay is true if the departure time delay exceeds 15 minutes.